39 Museums in Salvador: Discover the history and culture of Bahia

 22. São Bento Museum

 Av.
-Sete de Setembro, 1, Largo de São Bento, Centro
+Sete de Setembro 1, Largo de São Bento, Centro

 Mosteiro de São Bento em Salvador BA

-Monastery of São Bento in Salvador BA
+São Bento Monastery in Salvador BA

 23. Tempostal Museum

-Rua Gregório de Matos, 33, Pelourinho
+33 Rua Gregório de Matos, Pelourinho

 Museu Tempostal em Salvador BA